MicrosoftDocs/cpp-docs/docs/ide/xml-documentation-visual-cpp.md

 # XML Documentation (Visual C++)
 In Visual C++, you can add comments to your source code that will be processed to an .xml file.
 This file can then be the input to a process that creates documentation for the classes in your code.

  In a Visual C++ code file, XML documentation comments must be located directly prior to a method or type definition.
-The comments can be used to populate the Intellisense QuickInfo data tip in the following scenarios:
+The comments can be used to populate the IntelliSense QuickInfo data tip in the following scenarios:

 1.  when the code is compiled as a Windows Runtime component with an accompanying .winmd file